 A coincidental Inciting Incident is when something unexpected or random or accidental happens—a simple man wins the lottery, a woman takes the wrong suitcase at an airport, a piano falls out of a window and kills a man’s dog.Coyne, Shawn.
 The Story Grid: What Good Editors Know (p.
 160)

-In Thelma & Louise, the Causal Inciting Incident happens in Thelma’s kitchen.
+Back to Thelma & Louise.
+The Causal Inciting Incident happens in Thelma’s kitchen.
 The Coincidental Inciting Incident happens in the carpark of the bar.

 Some people call The Coincidental Inciting Incident a ‘turning point’ (another term I don’t find personally helpful).

-The best inciting event of this kind is one that makes your main character think she has just overcome the crisis.
+The most suspenseful inciting event of this kind makes your main character think they have just overcome the crisis.
 This creates an unsettling ironic gap between character and audience, because the audience can see the character is now in a whole world of trouble.
 Louise knows she’s just overcome one crisis (she saved Thelma) but now the police will be after her.

 CASE STUDY: ORDINARY PEOPLE